kikosikera/Shiny_Application_and_Reproducible_Pitch/Developing_Data_Products_Course_Project.Rmd.md

 This presentation is created as part of the course project of the *Developing Data Products* course in the data science specialisation.
 The prject consists of the following two parts:

-- Shiny application demonstrating the investigation of exponential distribution <kikosikera.github.io/accomplishments/shinyapps.io/Shiny_Application_and_Reproducible_Pitch/Investigation of Exponential Distribution.html>.
+- Shiny application demonstrating the investigation of exponential distribution <https://kikosikera.github.io/accomplishments/shinyapps.io/Shiny_Application_and_Reproducible_Pitch/Investigation%20of%20Exponential%20Distribution.html>.
 - R presentation that introduces the above application

 All related files can be found in my GitHub repository